6 Injured In Suspected Acid Attack Near Mall In East London

 “There were cuts around his eyes and he was trying to chuck water into them,” the witness, who identified himself as Hossen, told the Guardian.

+Witnesses said that an argument broke out among a group of people before the attack, according to BBC.

-London Ambulance Service officials said they have treated at least five victims and have taken three of them to the hospital.
+London Ambulance Service officials said they have treated at least six victims and have taken three of them to the hospital.

 “We have sent a number of resources to the scene including paramedics in cars, ambulance crews an incident response officer and our Hazardous Area Response Team,” officials said in a statement.